openutm/deployment/system-architecture-env-file-documentation.md

 Use the provided [template](env.examples/.blender.env.example) to fill in your values.

 - `SECRET_KEY`: This is a secret key used by Blender for cryptographic signing.
 It is crucial for the security of your application and should be kept confidential.
 Never expose this key in your source code or version control.
-- `PASSPORT_AUDIENCE`: This variable specifies the audience for the Passport service.
+- `PASSPORT_AUDIENCE`: This variable specifies the audience for the service.
 It should be set to `blender.$DOMAIN_NAME`, where `$DOMAIN_NAME` is your domain name.
-This is also the same audience that will be
+This is also the same audience that will be used when verifying tokens in a P2P UTM context.
 - `PASSPORT_URL`: This is the URL for the Passport service.
 It should be set to `https://passport.$DOMAIN_NAME`, where `$DOMAIN_NAME` is your domain name.
 - `FLIGHTBLENDER_FQDN`: This variable specifies the fully qualified domain name (FQDN) for the Blender service.
 It should be set to `https://blender.$DOMAIN_NAME`, where `$DOMAIN_NAME` is your domain name.
 - `REDIS_PASSWORD`: This is the password for the Redis instance used by Blender.
 Ensure that this password is strong and secure.